 Illinois also has a Uniform Deceptive Trade Practices ("IUDTP") Act similar to other states' uniform acts.
 While the ICFDBPA is focused on the consumer, the IUDTP allows businesses to recover for deceptive trade practices.
 See 815 ILCS 510/1(5).
 The IUPTP allows for the same damages as are available for consumers under the ICFDBPA.
 A person likely to be damaged by a deceptive trade practice of another may be granted injunctive relief upon terms that the court considers reasonable.
 See 815 ILCS 510/3.
 However, costs or attorneys' fees or both may be assessed against a defendant only if the court finds that he has willfully engaged in a deceptive trade practice.
 Id.
 Courts have defined "willful" as "voluntary and intentional, but not necessarily malicious."
 See Chicago's Pizza, Inc. v.
-Chicago's Pizza Franchise Limited USA, 384 III.App.3d 849 (1st Dist.
-2008).
+Chicago's Pizza Franchise Limited USA, supra.